syncfusion-content/blazor-docs/blazor/ribbon/layouts.md

 # Layouts in Blazor Ribbon Component

 The Ribbon component allows customization of its layout through the `ActiveLayout` property.
-It supports two primary layouts: Classic and Simplified.
+It supports two primary layouts: `Classic` and `Simplified`.

 ## Classic layout